 Mortgage brokerage is not an easy line of business.
 You need a constant supply of leads – but not just people who are interested in buying a house.
 They must also meet the financial criteria for qualifying for a mortgage loan.
-Since the 2007-2008 global economic crisis, these criteria have become increasingly difficult to meet by many would-be home owners.
+Since the 2007-2008 global economic crisis, these criteria have become increasingly difficult to meet by many would-be homeowners.

 This does not mean that the market is dying – not by far.
 Your business is an example of the fact that real estate transactions still take place on the consumer market.
-What you need is a smart and cost effective way to find qualified leads.
-And the solution is: Facebook™ ads.
+What you need is a smart and cost-effective way to find qualified leads.
+And the solution is Facebook™ ads.

 Get Your Customers Where They Like to Hang Around

 Most people spend their online time browsing their social media pages.
-At the present, these platforms – Facebook™, Instagram, and Twitter – are used not just for socialising, but also for finding products and services.
+At present, these platforms – Facebook™, Instagram, and Twitter – are used not just for socialising, but also for finding products and services.

 This is why brand pages have so many followers – and this is why Facebook™ ads are so effective, too.
 The idea of finding a trusted brand has moved from “I’ll do a Google search” to “I’ll look around on Facebook™”.
 The reason for this shift is looking for trusted references.
 A Google search will return websites without any endorsement attached to them.
-Facebook™ business pages and ads display names of friends who also like the respective brand.
+Facebook™ business pages and ads display the names of friends who also like the respective brand.

 Apart from this aspect, people perceive Facebook™ ads as less disruptive and annoying to their browsing activities than, for instance, a banner or video ad taking the foreground of an article they are reading on a website.